 When it comes to the benefits that are paid, in the event of an accidental death, the beneficiary collects the money.
 In the event that the insured lives but has suffered an injury (one that’s covered by the policy), they would be the one to collect the amount payable.

 There are lots of different kinds of insurance policies (even mortgage protection insurance is a kind of life insurance, at the end of the day).
 Before we jump into the comparison of the difference in losses covered by AD&D, AD and term life, let’s briefly go over what life insurance is, since we’ve already spent some time on both accidental death and AD&D policies.

 Term life insurance provides a death benefit that covers both accidental death and death caused by illnesses.
 Suicide, however, is one exception that’s typically not covered until after the first two years of owning a policy.
 This type of life insurance is often medically underwritten and requires a physical exam.

 The length of term policies vary, often from 10 years to 30 years, depending on the specific policy.
-Fabric Premium, for instance, is a 20-year term policy that you can apply to upgrade to from Fabric Instant, an accidental death policy.
+Fabric Premium, for instance, is a term life insurance policy that you can apply to upgrade to from Fabric Instant, an accidental death policy.

 When you broadly compare term life insurance and accidental death insurance to AD&D, it jumps right out that there’s some overlap when it comes to coverage: